finos/legend-integration-juju/INSTRUCTIONS/LOCAL_DEPLOYMENT/README.md

 1. Create an account on gitlab.com
 2. Create an application:
-- Login GitLab.com, click your profile picture on the right upper corner and click "Preferences".
+- Login to GitLab.com, click your profile picture on the right upper corner and click "Preferences".
 - Click "Applications" on the left menu.
 - Create a new application with the following information:
   - name